Chungcha/oo-relationships-practice/exercises/crowdfunding.md

 #### User

-- .highest_pledge
+X .highest_pledge
   - returns the user who has made the highest pledge
-- .multi_pledger
+X .multi_pledger
-  - returns all users who have pledged to multiple projects
+  - returns all users who have pledged to multiple projects X .project_creator
-- .project_creator
   - returns all users who have created a project

 #### Project

-- .no_pledges
+X .no_pledges
   - returns all projects which have no pledges yet
 - .above_goal
   - returns all projects which have met or exceeded their pledge goal